Your Child's Headache or Migraine

-When tension headaches worsen over time and occur along with other neurological symptoms such as loss of vision, speech problems, or muscle weakness, they can be the sign of a more serious problem, such as:
+While most headaches are benign, when headaches worsen over time and occur along with other neurological symptoms such as loss of vision, speech problems, or muscle weakness, they can be the sign of a more serious problem, such as:

 - Hydrocephalus (abnormal build-up of fluid in the brain)

 - Meningitis (an infection or inflammation of the membrane that covers the brain and spinal cord)

 - Encephalitis (inflammation of the brain)

 If you suspect any of the above listed conditions, immediately take your child to his or her doctor for evaluation.

 How Are Headaches Evaluated and Diagnosed in Children and Adolescents?

 The good news for pediatric and adolescent headache sufferers is that once a correct headache diagnosis is made, an effective treatment plan can be started.

 If your child has headache symptoms, the first step is to take your child to his or her doctor.
 The doctor will perform a complete physical exam and a headache evaluation.
 During the headache evaluation, your child's headache history and description of the headaches will be evaluated.
 You and your child will be asked to describe the headache symptoms and characteristics as completely as possible.

 A headache evaluation may include a CT scan or MRI if a structural disorder of the central nervous system is suspected.
 Both of these tests produce cross-sectional images of the brain that can reveal abnormal areas or problems.